theothornhill/gql/README.md

-What's different with `defgenerator` from the others is that you can optionally add a symbol `full` to the definition, thus enabling inserting a full body, instead of the convenience wrapper of `(format stream ,@body)` ususally used.
+What's different with `defgenerator` from the others is that you can optionally add a symbol `full` to the definition, thus enabling inserting a full body, instead of the convenience wrapper of `(format stream ,@body)` usually used.
 In addition it works the same way as `defparser`, which can also introduce variables to the body.

 An example of this is